Groovy52/Groovy52.github.io/_projects/saldnet.md

 ### 4.1 Self-Attention-Based Detection Architecture

-SALD-Net is a two-stage end-to-end 3D object detector tailored for flash-LiDAR indoor environments, where point clouds are sparse, low-resolution, and frequently occluded.
+SALD-Net is designed as a two-stage end-to-end 3D object detector tailored for flash-LiDAR indoor environments, where point clouds are sparse, low-resolution, and frequently occluded.

 - Stage 1: Initial 3D proposal generation via PointNet++ backbone
 - Stage 2: Proposal refinement using a Unified Regional and Grid (URG) RoI pooling head